 Mary Jo has hit her Phenix City limits.
 John finds a note on the dead girl saying this will happen to his kids as well.
 Tanner made his mistake because John was in the Army.
 He wasn’t a Navy or Marine guy.
 John calls the police, and they are pretty racially insensitive.
 Mary Jo takes the kids and goes to her mother’s house in Georgianna.

 Fred Gage tracks the getaway car back to the garage behind the Poppy Club.
 Clem catches him and smacks him with the butt of a gun.
 Ellie comes to the Gage house looking for the missing Fred.
-The police are no help.
+The police are of no help.
 Fred is found nearly beaten to death in a ditch outside of the town.
 When they get to the hospital, they find out that Ed was DOA.

 John starts hammering his dad about getting involved.
 Finally, Albert agrees.
 They have a coroner’s inquest.
 Albert questions the witness and destroys their stories.
 Clem is called to the stand, and the blood in his car is pinned to him.
 The jury ruled that the death was an accident.